 Currently, DC Water's administrative offices are spread across the District of Columbia in multiple facilities, including leased space.
 The Central Operations Facility at the Blue Plains Advanced Wastewater Treatment Plant serves as the Authority's de facto headquarters, which was not its original intended purpose.
 Meantime, process improvements at Blue Plains have consumed almost all 150 acres of the plant.
 By relocating nonessential personnel off of the Blue Plains industrial campus, DC Water will preserve what little remaining space exists - an irreplaceable commodity - for future process improvements if required by permit or desired for innovation.

-The new headquarters will be built over an operating pump station in the Capital Riverfront neighborhood.
+The new headquarters was built over an operating pump station in the Capital Riverfront neighborhood.
 With 151,300 gross square feet, it will house approximately 350 employees and will allow DC Water to consolidate its administrative offices in a single location.
-Construction began in 2016 and is expected to be completed in early 2018.
+Construction began in 2016 and is expected to be completed in late 2018.

 Planning for the Future